 - Pellets are delivered to the fire-pot by the auger every 15-90 seconds, depending on the temperature setting and how far the current temperature value is from that target setting (using the PID logic).

-- When the temperature is a long way below the target the auger motor will run almost continually to deliver lots of wood pellets to build up the fire.
+- When the temperature is a far below the target the auger motor will run almost continually to deliver lots of wood pellets to build up the fire.
 As the temperature approaches the target, the controller will reduce how long the auger runs each cycle.

 - Gradually the PID control logic “learns” the right combination of on/off run times for the auger to maintain the target temperature.
 For example the auger may run 10 seconds on, 40 seconds off.